alexflorisca/sky-bill-test/README.md

 scaffolding-simple
 ==================

-Scaffolding for a simple static website with minimal javascript and one sass file.
+Scaffolding for new web projects

 1. clone repo
 2. npm install